Math Resources and Ideas for Upper Elementary Teachers

 Less is More

 From here on out, I use the phrase “less is more” to plan out review days.
 I meet with fewer students and cover fewer topics but accomplish more.
 I could not achieve this without the data from my Chapter Review Boom Cards!
-Below is a preview of my review on Angles and Degrees, which aligns with Chapter 11 in Go Math.
+This is a preview of my review on Angles, which aligns with Chapter 11 in Go Math.

 All 13 Chapter Reviews contain 3-5 questions per lesson and use a variety of question types, such as drag-and-drop, multiple choice, multiple select, and fill-in-the-blank.
 Questions are organized from the first lesson to the last, making it easy to read and interpret data.